Adopted by the Eagle Public Library Board of Trustees, August July 5, 2023

 The Eagle Public Library is a tax supported institution.
 Its services and resources are available to individuals who live or pay taxes within the City of Eagle city limits, those who have valid library cards for LYNX!
 Consortium libraries, and those who pay a non-resident fee for services.
 Library services to guests will not be denied because of race, color, religion, gender, age, national origin, sexual orientation, gender identity, disability, veteran status, or any other applicable legally protected status.

-The Eagle Public Library is a member of the LYNX!
-Library Consortium.
+The Eagle Public Library is a member of the Lynx Library Consortium.
 Library guests registered with their home library, as determined by their taxing district as defined by their county assessor’s office, may borrow materials from other consortium libraries (though access to digital materials may be limited).
-Guests receive the library card from his or her home library.
+Guests may register for a library account at any Lynx Consortium library in the Treasure Valley, excluding the Emmett Public Library.
+Upon registering, guests will receive the library card from his or her home library.
 Each library’s rules and procedures have authority over its own items.

 Eligibility for accounts

 Eagle Public Library accounts are available to all City of Eagle residents.
 Library accounts may be established for minors without the parent or guardian present.
 Such minors must be able to provide their full name, address, phone number, and birthdate.
 Parents or guardians will be notified by mail (at the address provided by the applicant) that their minor child (those under the age of 18) has applied for an account.
-Should the parent or guardian wish to opt their child out of a library account, the parent or guardian must contact the Library.
-Such accounts will have a two-item checkout limit which will be removed once the parent or guardian grants consent.
+Such accounts will have a two-item checkout limit; the limit will be removed after two weeks or sooner (at the request of the parent or guardian).
+Should the parent or guardian decide that they do not wish for their child to have a library account, the parent or guardian must contact the Library.

 Types of Eagle Public Library Accounts